A Utility Score Framework for Dose Optimization Studies with Binary Efficacy-Safety Endpoints: Sample Size Determination and Bias Characterization: Discussion

-While the proposed framework is robust, it has limitations that highlight avenues for future research.
-First, the utility score methodology is currently specified for binary efficacy and safety endpoints; extending it to handle ordinal, continuous, or time-to-event outcomes directly would broaden its applicability.
-Second, the bias expressions are derived under the null hypothesis, providing a conservative estimate that may overstate inflation when a true difference exists between doses.
-Third, the current TTE analysis assumes that selection bias propagates to survival exclusively through the binary efficacy endpoint; in practice, safety endpoints may also correlate with survival, providing an additional pathway through the utility score.
-Extending the framework to model this joint dependence structure is a natural direction for future work.
-Fourth, the framework is developed for the two-dose comparison setting; extension to three or more candidate doses would require generalizing the selection mechanism and the corresponding bias characterization.
-Fifth, while TTE simulations assumed exponential survival with administrative censoring, real trials may feature non-proportional hazards, informative censoring, or non-exponential baseline hazards; the robustness of the bias propagation chain under these departures warrants further investigation.
-Finally, while our one-stage dose optimization study is designed for late-stage dose selection before registration trial, a natural extension is to develop a multi-stage adaptive framework for earlier clinical phases, where greater uncertainty can be managed with interim analyses.
-Building on established methods \citep{bauer1994evaluation, OBrienFleming1979}, such a design could offer reductions in the expected sample size by allowing for early stopping, while preserving the target PCS and controlling the family-wise error rate.
+While the proposed framework is robust, it has limitations that highlight areas for future research.
+The utility score methodology is currently specified for binary efficacy and safety endpoints; extending it to handle ordinal, continuous, or time-to-event outcomes directly would broaden its applicability.
+The bias expressions are derived under the null hypothesis, providing a conservative estimate that may overstate inflation when a true difference exists between doses.
+Our TTE analysis assumes that selection bias propagates to survival exclusively through the binary efficacy endpoint, whereas in practice safety endpoints may also correlate with survival, providing an additional pathway through the utility score; modeling this joint dependence structure is a natural direction for future work.
+The framework is also developed for the two-dose comparison setting, and extension to three or more candidate doses would require generalizing the selection mechanism and the corresponding bias characterization.
+On the simulation side, our TTE scenarios assumed exponential survival with administrative censoring, but real trials may feature non-proportional hazards, informative censoring, or non-exponential baseline hazards, and the robustness of the bias propagation chain under these departures warrants further investigation.
+Finally, while our one-stage dose optimization study is designed for late-stage dose selection before a registration trial, a natural extension is to develop a multi-stage adaptive framework for earlier clinical phases, where greater uncertainty can be managed with interim analyses.
+Building on established methods \citep{bauer1994evaluation, OBrienFleming1979}, such a design could reduce the expected sample size by allowing early stopping, while preserving the target PCS and controlling the family-wise error rate.